Ezzpify/HourBoostr/README.md

 Set up all the accounts in the settings.json file then run HourBoostr.

 Enter your password for each account and email code if required, then you can just leave it running on whatever server/computer you want!

+If you're cautious about entering your password, check out the source code and compile it for yourself!

 HourBoostr is written in C# with help from SteamKit2 - check out the source code!